The Dog's Owner, Jennifer Romano, Now Faces Felony Charges

 After 3-year old Ronin was attacked in the face by a fake service pit bull, the owner fled.

-UPDATE 01/15/21: The fake service pit bull that attacked 3-year old Ronin Waldroup has been surrendered by its owner.
+The fake service pit bull that attacked 3-year old Ronin Waldroup in the face last week has been surrendered by its owner.
 Aaron Johnson, Director of Montgomery County Animal Services, said the dog was taken into their custody Thursday.
 Johnson became the director in 2017, according to his Linkedin page.
 Thus, he was not part of the "Gus" case that began at Montgomery County Animal Services in 2013 and resulted in multiple lawsuits and the dog being sent to California.

 "We believe the dog caused serious injuries to this child and is a dangerous and vicious animal.
 We’re seeking to ensure that this dog is unable to injure anyone in the future." - Montgomery County Attorney B.D.
 Griffin